favonia/cloudflare-ddns/docs/CONTRIBUTING.markdown

 2. Test your code!

    You should add tests for new features or bug fixes (to detect regression).
-You should strive for higher testing coverage as much as possible and practical.
-You can run `go test ./...` locally.
+You should improve testing coverage as much as possible and practical.
+You can run all the tests locally by executing `go test ./...`.

 3. Follow the coding style.

    We rely on the meta-linter `golangci-lint` to enforce coding styles.
 Whatever `golangci-lint` says is our coding style (unless the maintainer says otherwise).
 You can wait for GitHub Actions (usually very fast) or run `golangci-lint run` locally.
-Your must pass all automatic checks cleanly, possibly except the fuzzing and coverage checks, unless the maintainer says your code is okay.
+Your must pass all automatic checks cleanly, possibly except the coverage checks, unless the maintainer says your code is okay.

 Once you make the pull request, the maintainer will check your code and decide what to do.
 We loosely follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) and will update your pull request’s title.
 Don’t worry too much about commit messages as long as it’s clear what individual commits do.